Fire Alarm System Installation — Christchurch & Canterbury

 Fire Alarm System Installation Christchurch - WeDo Electrical

-Installed complete fire alarm system for office building in Riccarton.
-Three story building needed full code compliant system.
-We designed addressable system covering entire building.
-Installed control panel in ground floor lobby.
-Smoke detectors in all offices, corridors, and common areas.
-Heat detectors in kitchen and storage rooms.
-Manual call points at every exit.
-Sounders and visual alarm devices throughout ensuring everyone alerted.
-Integrated with building management system.
-Complete testing and commissioning.
-Council inspection passed first time.
-Building manager appreciated professional installation meeting all requirements.
-Occupants protected with early fire warning system.
+Installed a complete fire alarm system for an office building in Riccarton.
+A three-storey building needed a full code compliant system.
+We designed an addressable system covering the entire building — control panel in the ground floor lobby, smoke detectors in all offices, corridors and common areas, heat detectors in the kitchen and storage rooms, manual call points at every exit, and sounders and visual alarm devices throughout ensuring everyone was alerted.
+Integrated with the building management system, complete testing and commissioning, and the council inspection passed first time.
+The building manager appreciated a professional installation meeting all requirements — occupants protected with an early fire warning system.

 Office buildings over certain size.
 Retail premises depending on occupancy.
 Restaurants and hospitality venues.
 Healthcare facilities absolutely require systems.
 Educational buildings including schools and childcare.
 Multi-unit residential buildings like apartments.
 Industrial buildings and warehouses.
 Any building with significant public access.
 Building code specifies requirements based on building type, size, and occupancy.
 We advise on requirements for your specific building.